Grauenwolf/BrimstoneMissions/DocumentationDocNet/Turns.md

 All non-enemy encounters are resolved first.
 Then resolve all enemies as a single Fight.

 @alert tip
-House Rule: If themantically appropriate, resolve the non-enemy encounter after the fight.
+House Rule: If thematically appropriate, resolve the non-enemy encounter after the fight.
 For example, when anything that involves searching the room would be done after killing the enemies guarding the room.
 @end

 Note: If the last **Clue** is revealed, usually the mission will have you ignore the rest of the Exploration token.
 See the specific mission for details.